What Are Hardy Succulents?

 Sedums and Soft Succulents

-Many of the sedums and soft succulents can be propagated by removing and planting offsets or extra stems, or by replanting cuttings or in some cases just leaves.
+Many of the Sedums and Soft Succulents can be propagated by removing and planting offsets, extra stems, cuttings, or just leaves.

 These e-books by Cassidy Tuttle of Succulents and Sunshine are excellent, affordable, and easy-to-read primers

 for succulent care and propagation tips.
 Click for more info: